 5. Surrounding yourself with positive people

-Who you surround yourself with in your life can markedly influence your self esteem.
-Ensure that you are surrounding yourself with people who encourage you, who are there for you and who help you to build your confidence.
+Who you surround yourself with in your life can influence your self-esteem.
+Ensure that you are surrounding yourself with people who encourage you, who are there for you, and who help you to build your confidence.
 If there are people in your life who are taking away from your confidence, consider distancing yourself from them as much as is realistic for you.

 Don’t be afraid to set boundaries with those in your life, even those you love.
-You have a right to express your feelings, to ask for what you need and to set clear boundaries with others for the benefit of your own mental and physical health.
-Being firm and clear but respectful can be hard, but with practice you can start to prioritize your wellbeing.
+You have a right to express your feelings, ask for what you need, and set clear boundaries with others for the benefit of your own mental and physical health.
+Being firm and clear but respectful can be hard, but with practice, you can start to prioritize your well-being.

 6. Finding purpose

-Sometimes it can be tough to find purpose when you’re chronically ill, especially if you’re not working or are in a job that you don’t feel passionately about.
-Whether it’s a hobby you love, a personal goal or a professional endeavor, find something you really care about and want to throw yourself into.
-Finding purpose can provide motivation, excitement and hope, and build confidence!
+Sometimes it can be tough to find purpose when you’re chronically ill, especially if you’re not working or are in a job that you don’t feel passionate about.
+Whether it’s a hobby you love, a personal goal, or a professional endeavor, find something you care about and want to throw yourself into.
+Finding purpose can provide motivation, excitement, and hope!

 We all deserve to feel good about ourselves.
 Each one of us deserves to be able to see just how amazing we are.
 We’re all worthy of self-love and self-compassion.
 Most importantly, it is possible to get to a place of confidence within yourself despite chronic illness.

 Living with illness and disability can be isolating.
 Thankfully, it doesn’t have to be.
 Sign up below to be in the know on our latest product and content releases, exclusive offers, and community events.